Aditya Birla Sun Life Insurance Company Limited

 The insurance company offers this bonus as a way of appreciating your timely premium payments.
 It is up to the insurer to decide whether or not to pay the bonus.
 This means that there is no assurance that you or your nominee will receive it.

 Bonuses are typically announced at the end of the financial year.
-However, an interim bonus is given to you in case the policy matures or death happens between two consecutive bonus declaration dates.
+However, an interim bonus is given to you in case the policy matures, or death happens between two consecutive bonus declaration dates.
 Based on the number of days remaining from the previous bonus date, this bonus is calculated.
-Insurers came up with this bonus to ensure that you or your nominee are able to enjoy the benefits entirely without missing out on anything.
+Insurers came up with this bonus to ensure that you or your nominee can enjoy the benefits entirely without missing out on anything.

 Example: Suppose your whole life insurance policy expires on December 31, 2025.
 This means that you gained your last reversionary bonus in 2024-25.
 This interim bonus is based on the last nine months, i.e. April 1, 2030, through December 2025.
 The bonus accumulated during these 9 months will be paid to you.